-Carter, 736 F.3d at 731 (Sutton, J., concurring); see, e.g., Larkin, supra note 2, 32 is the responsibility of the people to make in a democracy.
+Carter, 736 F.3d at 731 (Sutton, J., concurring); see, e.g., Larkin, supra note 4, 32 J.L. & Politics at 235 ("The criminal law reflects underlying moral judgments that it is the responsibility of the people to make in a democracy.
 Agencies lack expertise in making these moral judgments; their skills lie elsewhere.").
+As Chief Judge Tymkovich observed in another bump stock case, "ATF has no authority to substitute its moral judgment concerning what conduct is worthy of punishment for that of Congress."
+Aposhian v.
+Wilkinson, No. 19-4036, slip op. at 23 (10th Cir.
+Mar.
+5, 2021) (Tymkovich, C.J., joined by Hartz, Holmes, Eid, and Carson, JJ., dissenting from denial of rehearing en banc).